Learning Mind is a source for deep thinkers, lifelong learners and truth seekers.

-Such kind of link placement is acceptable only for sponsored content, which is the option you need to choose in case you want to promote an online store, a review website or a corporate website.
-Remember that that free guest posts are intended only for bloggers who seek to get more exposure for their website.
+We don’t accept guest articles from online stores, review or corporate websites.
+Remember that guest posts are intended only for bloggers who seek to get more exposure for their non-commercial website.

 Also, avoid an obvious promotion of any specific services or products – since all our content is for informational purposes only and we don’t want our readers to feel like we are trying to sell something.

 3. Make sure your content is original

 We publish only original posts written exclusively for Learning Mind.
 If your article has already been published elsewhere, it is not a good idea to send us a request to repost it.
 Make sure your text uniqueness is high too (we recommend text uniqueness above 85%).

 4. Your article should be well-written and mistake-free